EXCLUSIVE-Carlyle in exclusive talks for $7 bln-plus Medtronic units deal-sources

 By David Carnevali

-Were an agreement to be reached in the coming weeks, it would mark the culmination of Medtronic's 12-month review of its patient monitoring and respiratory interventions businesses, that it also considered spinning off.
-Medtronic is seeking to streamline its portfolio and focus on its higher-growth assets, such as its heart and diabetes devices.
+Were an agreement to be reached in the coming weeks, it would mark the culmination of Medtronic's 12-month review of its patient monitoring and respiratory interventions businesses, that it also considered spinning off into a standalone public company.

+Medtronic is seeking to streamline its portfolio and focus on its higher-growth assets, such as its heart and diabetes devices, by divesting the two units which generated approximately $2.2 billion in revenue in the 2022 fiscal year according to the company.

 The sources cautioned that no deal is certain and requested anonymity because the matter is confidential.
 Medtronic and Carlyle declined to comment.